Free shipping for all orders over £50 (excluding Bumblebee colonies & product subscriptions)

 Box Tree Moths overwinter as caterpillars that hide deep inside the Box Plant foliage.
 As temperatures warm, the caterpillars will pupate and transform into moths.
 The female moths will proceed to mate and begin laying eggs in little clusters on Box tree plants.
 These eggs will then hatch into the damaging caterpillars that devastate and kill Box plants and hedges.

-Dragonfli are on hand to help, however, and can now provide natural solutions against all three stages of the Box Tree Moth life cycle!
+Dragonfli are on hand to help, however, and can now provide natural solutions against two critical stages of the Box Tree Moth life cycle!

 Box Tree Caterpillars feed on Box plants and hedges and are capable of killing Buxus entirely if left untreated.